Tradyon/generic_pipeline/README.md

 - Product inference uses multiple rounds over up to 1,000 samples and honors `is_multi_product_shipment` to drop mixed rows.
 - Override `--model` with OpenRouter IDs like `deepseek/deepseek-v3.2-exp`; the client enforces JSON where supported.

+## Strict Attribute Enforcement

+The pipeline is configured to strictly enforce attribute values from the schema.
+It will **not** invent new values or output "custom" values.
+If an attribute value is not found in the schema and cannot be inferred, it will be set to "None".

+## Native Gemini Support (via OpenAI Compatibility)

+For Gemini models (e.g., `gemini-2.0-flash`), the pipeline uses the OpenAI SDK pointing to Google's OpenAI compatibility endpoint.
+This allows using the standard OpenAI client while leveraging Gemini's features.
+Note that `propertyOrdering` is passed in the JSON schema to ensure correct field ordering in structured outputs.

 ## Examples

 Coffee sample (Gemini flash 2.0):